-IST: The Bible and Missions by Delmer Guynes CRA Textbook (MIS 2013 only): A Biblical Theology of Missions by George W. Peters
+IST: The Bible and Missions by Delmer Guynes CRA Textbook (MIS 2013 only): A Biblical Theology of Missions by George W. Peters along with suggested methods of sharing the gospel and church planting in a Buddhist context.

 MIS 2042/3 Introduction to Buddhism (2 or 3 credits)